a0987098987/AspNetCore.Docs.zh-tw/aspnetcore/web-api/handle-errors.md

     ::: moniker-end

-## <a name="use-exceptions-to-modify-the-response"></a>使用例外狀況來修改回應
+## <a name="use-exceptions-to-modify-the-response"></a>Use exceptions to modify the response

-您可以從控制器外部修改回應的內容。 在 ASP.NET 4.x Web API 中，其中一種方法是使用<xref:System.Web.Http.HttpResponseException>型別。 ASP.NET Core 不包含對等的類型。 您可以`HttpResponseException`使用下列步驟來新增的支援：
+The contents of the response can be modified from outside of the controller.
+In ASP.NET 4.x Web API, one way to do this was using the <xref:System.Web.Http.HttpResponseException> type.
+ASP.NET Core doesn't include an equivalent type.
+Support for `HttpResponseException` can be added with the following steps:

-1. 建立名為`HttpResponseException`的知名例外狀況類型：
+1. Create a well-known exception type named `HttpResponseException`:

     [!code-csharp[](handle-errors/samples/3.x/Exceptions/HttpResponseException.cs?name=snippet_HttpResponseException)]

-1. 建立名為`HttpResponseExceptionFilter`的動作篩選準則：
+1. Create an action filter named `HttpResponseExceptionFilter`:

     [!code-csharp[](handle-errors/samples/3.x/Filters/HttpResponseExceptionFilter.cs?name=snippet_HttpResponseExceptionFilter)]

-1. 在`Startup.ConfigureServices`中，將動作篩選準則新增至篩選集合：
+1. In `Startup.ConfigureServices`, add the action filter to the filters collection:

     ::: moniker range=">= aspnetcore-3.0"